mwiget/hetzner-ansible/README.md

-## Hetzner Ansible roles/scripts
+## Simple Hetzner API Ansible roles and scripts

 ### Overview

-My first attempt using ansible to manage, install and setup ubuntu 14.04 on a rented Root Server from [hetzner.de](http://hetzner.de) using their [API](http://wiki.hetzner.de/index.php/Robot_Webservice/en).
+My first attempt using ansible to manage, install and setup ubuntu 14.04 on a rented Root Server from [http://hetzner.de](http://hetzner.de) using their [API](http://wiki.hetzner.de/index.php/Robot_Webservice/en).

-3 roles are defined and present:
+There are other playbooks stored here to install and provision various applications, like qemu, dnsmasq etc.

+### Shell scripts

+3 very simple shell scripts show the use the API via curl and how to create a password hash.
+They read the web API username/password from secrets.yml:

+- showmykeys.sh - shows the stored public ssh key on [https://robot.your-server.de](https://robot.your-server.de)
+- listmyservers.sh - lists all rented root servers
+- create-password-hash.sh - asks for a clear text password and displays the hash that can be used in secrets.yml as password (for a user account to be created in role provision-ubuntu).

+### Ansible roles

 - hetzner-boot-rescue: Reboot server into recovery mode
 - hetzner-install-ubuntu: Run installimage